Table of Contents

 var value = target.GetValue<string>(field);

-// WRONG: don't use fields this way
+// WRONG: don't use instance fields this way

 // The plugin class is reused and different executions